GSA/digitalgov.gov/content/posts/2013/09/2013-09-10-how-to-be-a-fly-on-the-wall-the-dos-and-donts-of-sharing-executive-discussions.md

 authors:
   - david-hebert
 topics:
-  - Content
+  - content
-  - Managing Digital
+  - managing-digital
-  - Social Media
+  - social-media
 ---

 A sure way to drive employees crazy is to never share what executives discuss or decide until a new mandate lands on the organization’s collective head.
 While senior leaders should expect some privacy in decision-making and debate, they should also expect to openly hold themselves accountable and to make sure their employees know where the organization is headed.